-It’s graduated from cute university town with a good music scene to world-class city with an enticing mix of museums and cultural organizations, New Nordic restaurants, and genteel cafes and bars.
-It also happens to be the jumping off point for countless fjord trips, day hikes, and overnights excursions to see natural wonders like Trolltunga, all close by and easily accessible.
+It’s graduated from a cute university town with a good music scene to a world-class city with an enticing mix of museums and cultural organizations, New Nordic restaurants, and genteel cafés and bars.
+It also happens to be the jumping-off point for countless fjord trips, day hikes, and overnights excursions to see natural wonders like Trolltunga, all close by and easily accessible.

 Branch outwards to find equally quaint streets where real life is led, tiny shops selling everything from vintage clothes and crafts to ponchos and umbrellas—a must in one of the world's proudly rainiest cities.
 Museums and culture centers celebrate Bergen's painters, writers, and artists and tell the story of the Hanseatic League, merchants who banded together to dominate this part of the world centuries ago, helping Bergen rise to prominence.

 Of course, Bergen holds too much to see in just one day.
 But the city is small and easily navigable, so if you only have 24 hours, you'll still be able to do quite a lot.

 Practical Tips for a Perfect Day in Bergen

 Bergen can sometimes seem like a small, friendly town.
 But you're still in Norway, so expect prices that won't go easy on your wallet.
 Budget more than you normally would for daily expenses: even a bottle of water can set you back the equivalent of $5-6, depending on where you buy it.